Problematic fossil

 have a strikingly similar appearance.
 They appear to be from the same or similar species.
 If this fossil

-* Identification card: "Sea Brains" (Fossil Fish Ballast Organs)
+* Incorrectly identified as: "Sea Brains" and Fossil Fish Ballast Organs

 Miocene - Bone Valley Formation - Sarasota, Florida